Navigate This Post

 - Shoyu – This Japanese-style soy sauce is ubiquitous in Hawaii.
 It has a more mellow, well-rounded flavor than the average mainland soy sauce, but feel free to use your fave soy sauce or gluten-free tamari if desired.

 - Fresh aromatics – Here’s where the flavor comes in!
-Yellow onion, green onion, & garlic make this Kalbi marinade explode with flavor.
+Yellow onion, green onion, and garlic make this Kalbi marinade explode with flavor.
 Fresh ginger adds pungent spicy sweetness.

 - Toasted sesame oil – Another burst of aromatic, nutty flavor for the kalbi marinade!